Data Compression with Stochastic Codes: Fantastic Stochastic Codes and How to Construct Them

 \subsubsection{Sampling-as-search and branch-and-bound samplers}

-In 2016, Chris Maddison observed that one could use Poisson processes theory to systematically construct selection samplers \cite{maddison2016poisson}, such as rejection sampling and A* sampling.
-His observation was extended by \cite{flamich2024data}, which introduced two new selection samplers based on Poisson processes.
+In 2016, Chris Maddison observed that one could use the theory of Poisson processes to systematically construct selection samplers, such as rejection sampling and A* sampling \cite {maddison2016poisson}. \cite{flamich2024data} extended his observation by introducing two new selection samplers based on Poisson processes.
 Basically, Maddison observed that random variate simulation can be recast as a search problem over a Poisson process, leading to the \textit{sampling-as-search} paradigm.

 From this lens, the samplers in \Cref{sec:selection_samplers} correspond to the most basic search algorithm: \textit{linear search}.
 However, the advantage of the sampling-as-search paradigm is that, when the problem at hand has a special structure, we have the vast literature on search problems at our disposal to develop more efficient sampling algorithms.